hsyi/Multi-granularity-Feature-Boosting-Network/README.md

 # Multi-granularity-Feature-Boosting-Network
-This repository contains experiment code for our Paper 'MFBN: An Efficient Base Model For Person Re-IDentification'
+This repository contains experiment code for our paper 'MFBN: An Efficient Base Model For Person Re-IDentification'

 ![MFBN](source/MFBN2-1.jpg)